-Louis Bouligny acquired a plantation that ran from Upperline to Gen. Taylor.
-Bouligny had zero intention of operating a plantation and immediately had Charles Zimpel, an engineer and cartographer, develop the land into a neighborhood.
+Louis Bouligny acquired a plantation that ran from the streets Upperline to Gen. Taylor.
+However, Bouligny had zero intention of operating a plantation and almost immediately had Charles Zimpel, an engineer and cartographer, develop the land into a neighborhood.
 Bouligny did not name the streets though – as he allowed Pierre-Benjamin Buisson to do so.
 Buisson was an artillery officer in Napoleon Bonaparte’s army.
-To pay tribute, he named the main street in Faubourg Bouliny Napoleon Avenue.
+To pay tribute, he named the main thoroughfare “Napoleon Avenue.”
 Buisson then named other streets after great victories in Napoleon’s career.
 Hence, the streets Marengo, Milan, Austerlitz, Constantinople, and Berlin were named.

 Faubourg Delachaise made up another portion of the Touro neighborhood.
-When Auguste Delcahsie died, his widow Marie Antonine Foucher Delachaise subdivided the faubourg and named four of the streets for herself and other family members.
+When Auguste Delchaise died, his widow Marie Antonine Foucher Delachaise subdivided the faubourg and named four of the streets for herself and other family members.

-Antonine and Foucher were named for herself.
+Lastly, Antonine and Foucher were named for herself.
+(Good for you, Marie!)